21 Dec How can Britain’s lone workers stay safe?

 3. Personal safety devices or security smartphone apps

 Another way to protect lone workers is to provide them with personal safety devices or security smart phone applications.
 Such software can offer solutions like an SOS button or listen in-services to protect lone workers.
-However, relying on employees being able to use this technology in the face of danger is a risky strategy.
+However, relying on employees being able to use this technology in the face of danger is a risky strategy, that is why Pick Protection work with you to ensure your employees are trained on using our products aswell as regular points of engagement to ensure you are getting the best returns from your investment.

 4. Conflict resolution or self defence training